lmbek/NineNineFive/README.md

 I have specialised in Webbased IT Systems, where i build executables with manifests, icon and code signing.
 I both deploy software as a service (technically) and do SaaS as business.
 I: program, test, build and deploy software for Computers, Mobiles and the Cloud.
 People have a tendency to underestimate my skills ;-) <br>
 The software i build is typically made with Go as backend with http (file)server and an API, where the frontend is build with vanilla html/css/js with some awesome technology i made myself for pageChanging, loading, maintaining and deploying software.

+Developing software that is reusable, has good optimisation, is easy to maintain and switch out, and consumes less power by not using as much hardware ressources - is good for the climate.
+I aim to make software that helps the planet move away from heavy software (old wordpress from 2003, very inefficient etc), and move to the right technologies.
+Software developers are responsible for climate change too!

 ## Main Languages, Tools & Services (professional):
 * Go
 * JavaScript +(HTML&CSS)